The painted tongue plant – Salpiglossis Sinuata, [sal-pee-GLOSS-iss sin-yoo-AY-tuh], produces large flowers with interesting patterns along the veins.

 It’s rarely kept over winter, except in very warm regions, which is why most people grow it as an annual.

-Outdoors, give plants full sun to partial shade, but protect it from heavy wind.
+Outdoors, give plants full sun to partial shade, but protect them from heavy wind.
 The thin stems are fragile and prone to breaking.

 In very hot locations provide afternoon shade from the hot summer sun.